Uwe Kitzinger: Career

 In 1976 he resigned his Nuffield Fellowship to become Dean of INSEAD, the European Institute for Business Management in Fontainebleau, where he encouraged research, particularly into the effects of cultural diversity on European and international management practice.
-In 1980 he was made a CBE on the Foreign Office list.
+In the 1980 Birthday Honours, he was appointed a Commander of the Order of the British Empire (CBE) for services to British academic interests in France, on the Diplomatic Service & Overseas List.

 Appointed director of the Oxford Centre for Management Studies he championed the recognition of Management as a proper subject to be taught at Oxford at post-graduate and post-experience levels, negotiated the Templeton Benefaction and in 1984 became the first president of Templeton College, Oxford, which specialised in Management Studies.
-(In 2008 Templeton merged with Green College to become Green Templeton College, of which he is an Honorary Fellow.)
+(In 2008 Templeton merged with Green College to become Green Templeton College, of which he was an Honorary Fellow.)
 From 1993 to 2003 he was back at Harvard as a visiting scholar working on Macro-Projects, Conflict Management and Negotiation.

-He served for various periods on the Councils of Chatham House, the European Movement, the Major Projects Association, Oxfam, the British Alliance Francaise, Asylum Welcome and other voluntary bodies.
+Kitzinger served for various periods on the Councils of Chatham House, the European Movement, the Major Projects Association, Oxfam, the British Alliance Francaise, Asylum Welcome and other voluntary bodies.
 With his wife and daughters in 1991 he started "Lentils for Dubrovnik" to transport essential supplies to refugees fleeing from the atrocities in the former Yugoslavia, and from 2003 to 2012 chaired a campaign to teach the practice of civil courage in the region.

-Personal life
+Personal life and death

 In 1952 he married Sheila (nee Webster), who studied social anthropology at Oxford and became an international reformer of birthing practices until her death in 2015.
 They had five daughters, Celia, Nell, Tess (now McKenney), Polly and Jenny Kitzinger.

+Uwe Kitzinger died from a heart attack on 16 May 2023, at the age of 95.